jcmontiel/SignatureViewExample/README.md

 HOW TO USE IT
 -------------

 You must add the OpenGLES.framework and QuartzCore.framework to the Xcode project.
+Implement the SignatureView repository as git sub module.

 EXAMPLE
 -------